Project: Kirknewton Solar and BESS Farm

 • Regular meetings with a local liaison group comprised of community councillors.

-• An online presentation will take place on Monday 16th June at 6:30-7:30pm.
+• An online presentation took place on the 16th June.

 Project timeline